“How can I get my kids to listen?” This is one of the most frequently-asked questions among parents.

 How to Get Kids to Listen … By Not Making Them Listen

 On a hot summer day, my 5 year old daughter was swimming with two friends.
 One friend called across the pool to ask her mother if she could use the hot tub.
 Her mom said no – after all, it was sweltering.

-I said softly, “No, you can’t.
-I’m sorry.
-Because it’s just too hot and not safe for little kids to go into the hot tub.”
+My daughter and the other friend started asking, too.
+Her mother and I shook our heads.
+“No, you can’t,” I told my daughter gently.
+“I’m sorry.
+It’s just too hot and not safe for little kids to go into the hot tub.”

-“My mom said no. And I’m listening to MY MOM.“
+Her friends started whining.
+But my little girl turned to them and announced proudly: “My mom said no. And I’m listening to MY MOM.“

 It Doesn’t Bother Me When My Child Doesn’t Listen